A simple framework to help give tough feedback to a coworker.

 Come from a place of curiosity.

 When you give feedback, it should feel like a conversation.
 No one likes being talked at.
-Your time to give feedback also as a time to listen to what the other person thinks, as well.
+Your time to give feedback also is a time to listen to what the other person thinks, as well.
 Be curious.
 Consider: “How does this person feel about my feedback?
 Was there anything I might have misinterpreted or overlooked?
 Is there anything that I can be doing better to help support the other person?”
-You want to invite the person to give their side of their story.
+During a one-on-one meeting, you want to invite the person to give their side of their story.

 To do this, simply ask after sharing your feedback: “What do you think?”